 Natalya Hughes

-Natalya Hughes’s practice is concerned with decorative and ornamental traditions and their associations with the feminine, the body and excess.
-Recent bodies of work investigate the relationship between Modernist painters and their anonymous women subjects.
+Natalya Hughes is concerned with decorative and ornamental traditions and their associations with the feminine, the body, and excess.
+Her recent work investigates the relationship between famous modernist painters and their anonymous women subjects.

-Hughes completed a Bachelor of Visual Arts at the Queensland University of Technology, Brisbane in 2001 and a PhD in Art Theory at the College of Fine Art (UNSW) in 2009.
-She currently lives in Brisbane and is the Honours Program Director, Visual Arts at the Queensland College of Art.
-She is represented by Milani Gallery (Brisbane) and Sullivan +
+Hughes completed a Bachelor of Visual Arts at the Queensland University of Technology, Brisbane, in 2001, and a PhD in Art Theory at the College of Fine Art, University of New South Wales, Sydney, in 2009.

 Related Resources